mafeyisopin629-spec/updated-open-range/contribution_readme.md

 codebase, confirming the feature is completely missing.

 ### Proposed Solution
-Create a new Python-based `TechniqueClassifier` that reads from a YAML config file to map cyber task commands (e.g. "nmap", "sqlmap") to their corresponding MITRE ATT&CK technique IDs (e.g. T1046, T1190).
-Then update the ontology and task family definitions to store and return the technique ID alongside each generated task.
+Build a Python classifier that reads a YAML config file containing command-to-technique mappings and automatically tags generated cyber tasks with the correct MITRE ATT&CK technique ID.
+Update the ontology to include a `technique_id` attribute and wire the classifier into the task generation pipeline.

 ### Implementation Plan
 Using UMPIRE framework (adapted):

 **Understand:**
-When the AI agent generates cyber tasks, those tasks are stored as plain strings with no security taxonomy attached.
-The MITRE ATT&CK framework provides standardized technique IDs that would make these tasks comparable to industry benchmarks.
-This feature is completely absent from the codebase.
+When the AI agent generates cyber tasks (e.g. running "nmap" or "sqlmap"), those tasks are stored as plain strings with no security taxonomy attached.
+The MITRE ATT&CK framework provides standardized technique IDs (e.g. T1046 for network scanning) that would make these tasks comparable to industry benchmarks.
+The feature is completely absent from the codebase.

 **Match:**
-The `ontology.py` file already defines structured attributes using `AttrSpec` and `AttrType` — the same pattern will be used to add a `technique_id` field.
+The `ontology.py` file already defines structured attributes for cyber tasks using `AttrSpec` and `AttrType`.
+This is the same pattern we will follow to add a `technique_id` field.
 The `families/pentest.py` file is where individual task families are defined and is where MITRE mappings will be added.

 **Plan:**
-1. Create `packs/cyber_webapp/cyber_webapp/mitre_techniques.yaml`
+1. Create `packs/cyber_webapp/cyber_webapp/technique_classifier.py`
-   — YAML file containing command-to-technique-ID mappings
+   as a new Python classifier that maps command patterns to MITRE ATT&CK technique IDs using a YAML config file
-2. Create `packs/cyber_webapp/cyber_webapp/technique_classifier.py`
+2. Create `packs/cyber_webapp/cyber_webapp/mitre_techniques.yaml`
-   — Python classifier that reads the YAML and maps commands to IDs
+   containing command-to-technique-ID mappings
-3. Update `ontology.py` to add a `technique_id` attribute to
+   (e.g. nmap to T1046, sqlmap to T1190)
-   relevant node kinds
+3. Update `ontology.py` to add a `technique_id` attribute to the relevant node kinds
 4. Update `families/pentest.py` to call the classifier and tag generated tasks with the appropriate technique ID
-5. Add unit tests in `packs/cyber_webapp/tests/` to verify correct tagging behavior
+5. Add unit tests in `packs/cyber_webapp/tests/` to verify correct tagging

 **Implement:**
 https://github.com/mafeyisopin629-spec/updated-open-range/tree/fix-issue-88

 **Review:**
-Will self-review against `CONTRIBUTING.md` and ensure commit messages follow the project's `feat:` prefix convention.
-Will verify code style passes `ruff` linting before opening PR.
+Will self-review against `CONTRIBUTING.md` and ensure commit messages follow the project's `feat:` prefix convention before opening a PR.

 **Evaluate:**
 Run `pytest packs/cyber_webapp/` to confirm new tests pass.
-Manually verify a generated nmap task returns `technique_id: T1046`.
+Manually verify that a generated nmap task returns `technique_id:
+T1046`.
 Confirm all 640 existing passing tests still pass.
 ---

 ## Testing Strategy